Enquiry List () (0)

-The food & drink industry is the largest manufacturing sector in the UK, contributing more than £28bn to the economy every year.
+The food & drink industry is the largest manufacturing sector in the UK, with a total turnover of £112b in 2021.
 This industry and its employees face increased demand from a constantly growing population.
 As pressure to escalate production increases, the industry cannot afford to neglect the safety of its workers.

 These chemicals are vital to the safety of any food production process, but they can also be hazardous to the workers that come into contact with them.
 The same is true of the harmful refrigerants used to store products and keep them fresh, the majority of which contain anhydrous ammonia which is capable of burning the skin upon contact.
 It is essential that employees who are exposed to these substances have access to appropriate safety showers and eye/face wash equipment.